willgeary/PortlandTransit/README.md

 3) The `data.zip` file contains the output csv of the python notebook.

 4) The `sketch` folder contains the Processing code used to create the animation

+To run this locally, simply download the repo, unzip the data.zip file, open the processing sketch and click play.